Skip to main content

 Frequency

-One implant every 60 days
+One implant every 2 months

 Cycle

-Ongoing as needed for EPP management
+Ongoing, as directed for EPP management

-Subcutaneous Injection (Research)
+Subcutaneous Injection (Research Only)

 Dosage